rancher/docs/content/rke/v0.1.x/en/config-options/add-ons/ingress-controllers/_index.md

         default-ssl-certificate: "ingress-nginx/ingress-default-cert"
     ```

-5. **Optional:** If you want to apply the default certificate to ingress in a cluster that already exists, you must restart the Nginx ingress controller pods to apply the latest `extra_args`.
+5. **Optional:** If you want to apply the default certificate to ingresses in a cluster that already exists, you must delete the NGINX ingress controller pods to have Kubernetes schedule new pods with the newly configured `extra_args`.

     ```
     kubectl delete pod -l app=ingress-nginx -n ingress-nginx